 Do think you’ve successfully made an enterprise agreement because the agreement was approved by a ballot of employees and by the Fair Work Commission?

 Think again.
-The Full Federal Court has overturned an enterprise agreement two and half years after it was approved by the Fair Work Commission, because
+This year, the Full Federal Court overturned an enterprise agreement two and half years after it was approved by the Fair Work Commission,

 The Fair Work Act 2009 (Cth) sets out a series of criteria the Fair Work Commission must be satisfied of before approving an enterprise agreement.
 The criterion that came under scrutiny in the decision of One Key Workforce Pty Ltd v Construction, Forestry, Mining and Energy Union FCAFC 77 is the requirement that the agreement has been “genuinely agreed” to by the employees who will be covered by the agreement.